 In starting a cut on plate, pipe, or any structural shape, the preheat time will be noticeably less than competitive fuels.
-This is due to the flame temperature of Blue Flame Plus being several hundred degrees hotter than other fuel gases including acetylene, which brings the steel to ignition temperature more quickly.
-The cutting speed is appreciably greater when making straight cuts, beveling, and gouging due to the higher flame temperature, which preheats the surface rapidly as the torch advances.
-At the same time the heat release of the high energy secondary flame adds to the heat of combustion of the burning steel beneath the surface.
-The flame temperature-secondary flame combination allows intricate pattern to be accurately cut and sharp turns to be made without “losing the preheat”.
+This is due to the flame temperature of Blue Flame Plus being several hundred degrees hotter than other fuel gases, including acetylene, which brings the steel to ignition temperature more quickly.
+The cutting speed is noticeably greater when making straight cuts, beveling, and gouging due to the higher flame temperature, which preheats the surface rapidly as the torch advances.
+At the same time, the heat release of the high-energy secondary flame adds to the heat of combustion from the burning steel beneath the surface.
+The flame temperature of the secondary flame combination allows intricate patterns to be accurately cut and sharp turns to be made without “losing the preheat.”
 Piercing is accomplished quickly and cleanly.
 Cuts are smooth with no gouge marks.
 There are no rolled edges.
 Preheating with another torch is often eliminated.
 These results are obtained with either a hand or machine torch.

 It was stated that one cubic foot of Blue Flame Plus vapor releases 2810 BTUs when combusted.
 Acetylene vapor releases only 1470.
 Therefore, to apply a given amount of heat (BTU’s) to a piece of steel, only 53% as much Blue Flame Plus vapor must be used in comparison.
 This allows the flow of Blue Flame Plus to be reduced accordingly, so that it can be drawn from the cylinder at about one half the rate of acetylene.
 With less Blue Flame Plus being burned, the amount and cost of oxygen consumed in combustion are proportionately reduced.
 The significant heat content advantage and reduced flow rates of gas and oxygen are the primary reasons that Blue Flame Plus costs substantially less to use than acetylene.